 THE subscriber tenders to the citizens of Buncombe county his sincere thanks for the liberal patronage heretofore received.
-Having determined to wind up all his old business, he respectfully solicits his friends and old customers to sive field of usefulnesses come forward immediately and make payment .-

-Old Debts must be paid, and new ones must be closed by note.
+Having de. ned to wind up all his old business, he reterm spectfully solicits his friends and old customers to me forward immediately and make payment.-Old Debts must be puid, and new ones must be closed by note.
 Those who fail to comply need not complain if cost be added.
 He owes money and must have it.
 I. T. POOR.
-Asheville, Jan.
+80 Asheville, Jan.
 14, 1842.